MithrilJS/mithril.js/docs/stream.md

 ### Basic usage

-Streams are not part of the core Mithril distribution.
+Streams are not part of the core Mithril.js distribution.
 To include them in a project, require its module:

 ```javascript
 var stream = require("mithril/stream")